 OSLC AM Servers SHOULD support HTTP GET requests for user interface (UI) preview of Architecture Management Resources (AMR) as defined by [OSLCPreview].

 OSLC AM Servers SHOULD support resource modifications on Architecture Management Resources (AMR) with standard HTTP PUT and DELETE methods.
 AM Servers MAY limit modifications in any way they want.
-For example a service provider may limit updates to resources to simple link properties of link types already defined in the provider.
-Modification methods MUST use the If-Match header for concurency management.
+For example, a service provider may limit updates to resources to simple link properties of link types already defined in the provider.
+Modification methods MUST use the If-Match header for concurrency management.
 Providers MAY discard such properties and continue a PUT operation without warning to the client.

 OSLC AM Servers SHOULD support resource modifications on LinkType Resources (LTR) with standard HTTP PUT and DELETE methods.
 AM Servers MAY limit modifications in any way they want.
-For example a service provider may not support additional properties.
-Modification methods SHOULD use the If-Match header for concurency management.
+For example, a service provider may not support additional properties.
+Modification methods SHOULD use the If-Match header for concurrency management.

 2.6 Authentication